• Menu

 CATALAN/SPANISH RESTAURANTS

-• Berbena – It’s super small so they have two set seating times and you must reserve!
-Adorable little place with delicious modern Catalan food, open kitchen, super friendly chefs.
+• Berbena โ€“ Adorable little place with delicious modern Catalan food, open kitchen, super friendly chefs.
 Casual but excellent.
+It’s super small so they have two set seating times and you must reserve well in advance!ย ย

 • Terraza Martinez – lovely, good food, good service with beautiful views.
 Ask for a table by the window.
 Monjuic

 • Fismuler – in the Born is lovely food in a festive busy space.
-Don’t miss the razor clams.
+Donโ€™t miss the razor clams.
 I dream of them.

-• Tapas 24 – casual but delicious tapas from a michelin starred chef.
+• Tapas 24 – casual but delicious tapas from a Michelin starred chef.
 Try to sit at the bar!
 There are two locations and either one is good, although the one on Diagonal might be a little easier to get in to.

 • Bar Mut – Another fantastic Catalan tapas place – order fresh seafood off the daily chalkboard menu. they’ll walk you through it!
 Also take a minute to check out the “film” on their website.
 Muy divertido.